Blogs are the bread and butter of orthodox

 especially if you're depending heavily on a monthly email/newsletter (I wouldn't send one out

 more often than that) for traffic.
-Staggering can create time pressures if you're a non-leader
+Staggering can create time pressures if you're a

-brand, leading to poor quality articles going out.
+non-leader brand, leading to poor quality

 However, if you do plan to publish in a monthly batch, don't have more than two articles on any